 North through Port St. Lucie and Fort Pierce, U.S. 1 reaches the Space Coast from Vero Beach to Cocoa and Titusville.
 This stretch hugs the Intracoastal Waterway to Cape Canaveral as either a divided highway or commercial arterial.
 North of Mims, U.S. 1 becomes rural ahead of Edgewater and New Smyrna Beach.

-North from Florida's oldest city, U.S. 1 again turns away from the Atlantic Ocean to another meeting with Interstate 95 at Southside Jacksonville.
+Within Florida's oldest city, U.S. 1 bypasses the city center while U.S. 1 Business loops eastward into Downtown.
+Continuing north, U.S. 1 again turns away from the Atlantic Ocean to another meeting with Interstate 95 at Southside Jacksonville.
 The route becomes an urban arterial there en route to the Main Street Bridge with U.S. 90 into Downtown.
 An Alternate route for U.S. 1 encircles central Jacksonville mostly as a freeway while U.S. 1 bisects the central business district along Main Street.

 U.S. 1 Florida Guides